s1n/farquaad/README.rst

 -H home
-    Home location that can be identified by OpenMapQuest
+    Home location that can be identified by OpenMapQuest -d miles

--d miles
     Restriction - Distance in miles you are willing to travel.
 -P file
     Patient data file.
 See data/form.schema.json for JSON schema validation.
     Note that this file is not currently validated against the schema.

--c city,city,...
+-c cities
-    Restriction - List of cities to restrict your search.
+    Restriction - Comma separated list of cities to restrict your search.

--z zip,zip,...
+-z zipcodes
-    Restriction - List of zipcodes to restrict your search.
+    Restriction - Comma separated list of zipcodes to restrict your search.
 -v
     Info level verbosity logged
 -vv
     Debug level verbosity logged
 --version
     Print the current version